 Our school aims to provide a broad and balanced curriculum, which is differentiated to meet individual needs and abilities.
 Specialist seating and equipment is provided where necessary to ensure access throughout the building and school services.
 Children may have Special Educational Needs or Disability (SEND) throughout or at any time during their school career.
 We strive to ensure that curriculum planning and assessment take account of the type and extent of the difficulty experienced by the pupil.
 All staff aim to plan for a pupil’s Special Educational Needs and/or Disability, enabling them to participate effectively in all curriculum, assessment, extra-curricular activities and the broader aspect of school life as far as is reasonably possible.

-Mrs Lorraine Welsh is SENCO at Longtown Primary School
+Miss Kimberley Smith is SENCO at Longtown Primary School

 Mrs Sue Newstead is the Director of Learning Provision for Cumbria Education Trust

 The Local Offer is a directory of all of the services available within Cumbria.
 To access this please click here.

 The website for the Cumbria SEND Improvement website is available here.

 How do we identify Special Educational Needs and Disabilities (SEND)?